Edools/quero-trabalhar-no-edools_backend/README.md

 - Rails 4
 - Ruby 2
-- **2h de duração**

-# Início e fim do desafio

-Você deve iniciar na hora combinada por email e fazer um fork desse repositório.
-Quando terminar deve enviar um pull-request.

-O horário do pull-request será o horário considerado para a entrega.

 # Recomendações finais

 - Nossa avaliação não será apenas em cima de produtividade, daremos grande valor a qualidade do código escrito.
 - Não iremos considerar entregas após o prazo combinado.
-- Não tente burlar horários e prazos, essa é uma péssima maneira de começar e não iremos tolerar tal atitude.
+- O horário do pull-request será o horário considerado para a entrega.

+*We wish you good luck, and may the Quality be with you!*